 The HSA department is the second-largest academic department at the College.
 The department has dynamic faculty members who bring a wide variety of scholarly interests to campus.

 Students can also enroll in classes at other colleges in the Claremont Consortium, giving them access to approximately 2,000 courses each year.

 Declaring a Major

 Students are not required to select a major until the end of their sophomore year.
 Many students find this refreshing, because they are not required to determine the next four years of their academic career the moment they arrive on campus.
-Students may select a major from one of the nine choices above.
+Students may select a major from one of the ten choices above.

 Majors at Harvey Mudd College emphasize a broad-based, interdisciplinary approach to the fields rather than specialization.
 This equips students with great problem-solving skills and the ability to adapt to any challenge.
 The world of technology is constantly evolving, but a bachelor of science degree from Harvey Mudd will always be relevant.

 In addition to the required courses, each major offers a selection of elective courses that allow students to pursue their specific interests.
 Every major also has a senior research requirement, either in the form of an individual thesis project or Clinic project.
 Senior-year research provides an additional opportunity to pursue a specific area of interest.
 For a complete listing of courses and senior research options offered for each major, refer to the majors listed above.